 The center of activity not only on Tortuga, but the whole of the British Virgin Islands, Cane Garden Bay knows how to keep its visitors entertained.
 Get the day started early with a tour of the area's important historical and cultural landmarks.
 By the time the sun begins to beat town heavily, you'll be ready to stop by the local beaches for a dip.
 These beaches are natural bays which also serve as favored eco-attractions, and are a true sight to be seen.
 By night you'll be ready to unwind with a few hours in front of the slots at one of the town's few casinos.

-You'll discover an abundance of beaches to consider in and around the area.
-Just click on the name of each beach for more information concerning that particular stretch of sand.
+You will find several beaches to enjoy in and around the area.
+You can click on the name of each beach for detailed information about that specific beach.

 Cane Garden Bay: Cane Garden Bay, one of the most popular beaches on Tortola, is also one of the most beautiful with its soft sands, crystal clear waters, and nurturing palms.
 Step into paradise in this bay surrounded by lush tropical mountains and calm sea breezes.

-A second choice is John Lettsom House.
-It's a historical site in the heart of Cane Garden Bay.
+Another option is John Lettsom House.
+It's a historical site in the center of Cane Garden Bay.
 With regards to the history of slavery on the British Virgin Islands, the John Lettsom Home is an important one.
 Lettsom was an 18th century Quaker physician who at his own behest freed all of his slaves.

 St. Michael Church Ruins: There are no official times posted for visiting St. Michael Church, but it is best to make the trip between sun up and sun down.